nimrodSec/nimrodSec/contact.md

-**Feel free to write me!**.
+**Feel free to write me!**
 Whether it's questions or feedback regarding the blog, or just wanting to get in touch.

 *I usually respond within a couple of days.*